 Has your dentist recommended braces for healthier teeth or a better bite?
 Is there something you’ve always wanted to improve about the appearance of your smile?
 Then you should know that braces and orthodontic care aren’t just for kids.
-At BracesBracesBraces and Mortenson Family Dental, more adults than ever before are choosing them.
+At Mortenson Family Dental, more adults than ever before are choosing them.
 In fact, 20% of all orthodontic patients today are adults.
 Healthy teeth can be moved at almost any age.

 Why an Adult may need Orthodontic Care

 There are many reasons orthodontic care may be recommended for adults.
 Crowded teeth, missing teeth or jaws that are out of alignment – a condition called malocclusion or “bad bite” – can cause excessive wear on teeth.
 They may cause jaw pain or difficulty chewing.
 And they can make teeth harder to keep clean, which may lead to cavities or worse.

 Cosmetic considerations are important as well.
 An attractive smile is a real confidence booster.
 And since people are keeping their natural teeth longer than ever, it can make a difference at any age.